benjaminweymouth/Cryptocurrency-Analysis-in-Covid-Era/README.md

 What covid-era correlations can we determine from analyzing cryptocurrency markets as relating to microprocessor shortage, traditional assets (gold, lumber) and the introduction of meme stocks?

 ## Sources for Datasets
-* API for Yahoo Finance (stocks, gold, lumber)
+* API for yfinance, Yahoo Finance (meme stocks, gold, semicondunctor ETF)
-* API for CoinMarketCap (cryptocurrencies, fiat)
 * API  for VanEck Vectors Semiconductor ETF (SMH)
-* VanEck is a tech industry ETF/ microprocessor / TSMC  (Yahoo Finance)
-* Libraries for Visualization / Plotting / Graphs: (with new Python Library)
-* Statsmodels.tsa.seasonal import seasonal_decompose (new library)
-* Seaborn
-* Parallel Categories Graph
+* New library used: yfinance

 ## In order to run this code you must have installed the following items: